You’re worried about your teenager.

 Begin Teen Therapy in Rockville, MD or Olney, MD

 If you suspect your teen is struggling, or they have asked for support and therapy.
 Don’t wait.
 Call our talented team of teen therapists and get them the help they deserve!
 To meet with a therapist in Rockville, MD, follow these steps:

 - Contact Montgomery County Counseling Center

 - Speak with out client care coordinator to match your teenager (or you) with one of our skilled teen therapists

 - Start helping your teenager feel better now!

 Other Therapy Services at Montgomery County Counseling Center

 Our Rockville, MD counseling center is located near Washington DC and offers a variety of therapy services for the entire family.
-Our mental health services include dialectical behavior therapy (DBT), parent coaching, family therapy, child therapy, and couples counseling.
+Our mental health services include dialectical behavior therapy (DBT), parent coaching, family therapy, child therapy, and adult therapy, couples counseling.
 We also offer an online parenting class for parents of struggling teens or young adults.
 Due to COVID-19, we are running a support group for college students, and an Aspiring to Allyship in Anti-Racism group.
 Also, we provide supervision opportunities for mental health professionals seeking their professional license.
 Reach out to our counseling clinic to learn more about the many ways we can help you or your family heal and thrive.